The best jokes of the Edinburgh Fringe so far

 Isobel Lewis is currently running all over Edinburgh taking in all the comedy the Fringe has to offer.
 Here are her funniest one-liners from the festival so far...

-The Edinburgh Fringe has reached its half-way point – the exhaustion is kicking in, but the laughs are still coming.
+The Edinburgh Fringe has entered its final week – the exhaustion is kicking in, but the laughs are still coming.

 The festival’s return has brought with it many questions for stand-ups.
 Do you joke about Covid on stage or not?
 Will people wear masks in my shows?
 Do audience attention spans last longer than a 15-second TikTok video?

+While the official ‘funniest joke’ of the Fringe has been announced by Dave, I’ve compiled some of my favourite gags from the festival so far...

-“We have about four more months where we can still call pregnant women ‘glowing’ before it’s a slur.”
+“We have about three or four more months where we can still call pregnant women ‘glowing’ before it’s a slur.”
 (Patti Harrison: Patti Harrison, Pleasance Courtyard)

 “I just feel like zoos are the only place where you’re allowed to be anti-immigration.”
 (Vittorio Angelone: Translations, Monkey Barrel Comedy Carnivore)